akibzaman/Intelli_Helmet/README.md

 # Intelli_Helmet
 Intelli-Helmet is a stress monitoring system using the brain wave data form EEG headset and physiological data (Heart Rate) from wearable device.

-Required Libries:
+Findings are reported in the paper "Intelli-Helmet: An Early Prototype of a Stress Monitoring System for Military Operations" in 3rd International Conference on Information Systems and Management Science, Malta.

+**Cite this work:** Zaman A., Khan R.T., Karim N., Nazrul Islam M., Uddin M.S., Hasan M.M.
+(2022) Intelli-Helmet: An Early Prototype of a Stress Monitoring System for Military Operations.
+In: Garg L. et al. (eds) Information Systems and Management Science.
+ISMS 2020.
+Lecture Notes in Networks and Systems, vol 303.
+Springer, Cham. https://doi.org/10.1007/978-3-030-86223-7_3

+**Required Libries:**
 1. pip install flask
 2. pip install flask_mysqldb \n
 3. pip install pandas \n